Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 Who Benefits Most & Is It Worth It?

 Old Republic has built a strong reputation in the real estate transaction space.
-The company offers dedicated listing (seller) plans that provide coverage during the home sale period, making it a popular choice for:
+The company offers dedicated 13-month CRES Preferred listing plans (available in California, Texas, Georgia, Florida, and more) that provide coverage during the home sale period plus the first year of ownership.
+That makes ORHP especially popular with:

 • Home sellers who want to offer buyers peace of mind by including a warranty with the listing